Apparently, THIS is the reason why women feel the cold more than men do

 Now we know.

-The weather has been particularly chilly lately, and we're really struggling to warm up.
+The weather has been particularly warm lately, and yet we're still struggling to warm up.

 And does it annoy you when the men in your life don't seem to notice the cold?